23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 Now that we covered the absolute must-see places in Rome, I really want to add a few more places and experiences to this list.
 It’s these additional sights and activities that will make your trip to the Eternal City so much more special!

-Here are some more amazing things to do in Rome that we highly recommend:
+Here are some more amazing things to do in Rome that we highly recommend for a more unforgettable experience:

 17. Check out some of Rome’s best viewpoints